westonnelson/Alpha/README.md

 Unfortunately no, our data providers don't allow third-party indicators added to the charts.
 All built-in indicators and timeframes are already supported.

-**Can indicator parameters be changed?**

-Unfortunately no, our data providers don't allow that functionality.

 **Why doesn't Alpha use TradingView Premium?**

 TradingView Premium is not available for the data provided by Alpha.